Application Deadline: January 31st 2022

 - High level of English language

-- Evidence of enrolment in a University programme for the current academic year and the next year (if possible)
+- Evidence of enrollment in a University program for the current academic year and the next year (if possible).

 - A free travel pass providing unlimited use of public transport within Vienna for the duration of the scholarship

 - Reimbursement of travel costs to and from Vienna